SanjanaSantosh/data-analyst-sanjana/README.md

 # Project

 I worked on a project to implement a DAP system for the City of Vanvouver in AWS Cloud.
 I worked on the current rental issues dataset.
-The main questions to be answered through this projetc was as follows:
+The main questions to be answered through this project was as follows:

 Which neighbourhoods in Vancouver have the highest number of Average total outstanding rental issues?